 Eating disorder stereotypes ignore the fact that they can affect all genders, races, sexual orientations, ages and socio-economic backgrounds.
 Unfortunately Black, Indigenous, and People of Color (BIPOC) communities often face significant barriers to diagnosis and treatment.
 These barriers include systemic racism, cultural stigmas, and a lack of representation in healthcare.

-Clinicians must understand these unique challenges to provide culturally competent care that resonates with and supports BIPOC clients on their eating disorder recovery journey.
+Clinicians must understand these unique challenges to provide culturally competent care that resonates with and supports members of the BIPOC community on their eating disorder recovery journey.

 Why Cultural Competence Matters

-Eating disorders in BIPOC populations are frequently under-diagnosed and under-treated due to misconceptions about who these disorders affect.
-The stereotype that eating disorders are a "white issue" has contributed to delayed treatment and poor outcomes for BIPOC clients.
+Eating disorders in BIPOC populations are frequently underdiagnosed and undertreated due to misconceptions about who these disorders affect.
+The stereotype that eating disorders are a "white issue" has contributed to delayed treatment and poor outcomes for BIPOC individuals.

-Cultural competence allows clinicians to address these barriers, ensuring that every client feels seen, heard, and supported.
+Cultural competence allows clinicians to address these barriers, ensuring that everyone feels seen, heard, and supported.

 Strategies for Inclusive Care